neighborhood choir music teacher

 Status: Non-exempt, hourly

-Please send an email with the subject name of the position for which you are applying, including a cover letter and CV with three references, to Michele Tondreau at email@example.com.
-Links to video of teaching and/or performances may be included, if available.
+Please send an email with the subject name of the position for which you are applying, including a cover letter and/or CV with three references, to Michele Tondreau at email@example.com.
+Links to video of teaching and/or performances are requested prior to interview, if available.